ChristopherCochet/sparkify-customer-churn-prediction/index.md

 <kbd> <img src="images/music_service.png/?raw=true"/> </kbd>

-<ins>In a first phase we focus on the Sparkify mini dataset :  </ins>\
+<ins>1.
+In a first phase we focus on the Sparkify mini dataset :  </ins>\
   [ ] Load and perform EDA on the mini dataset answering business questions as we go along \
   [ ] Identify customer that have churned  \
   [ ] Transform the dadaset with the appropriate features and label so that supervised machine learning framework can be used

-  <ins>With a better understanding of the dataset, we then turn our attention to the large Sparkify dataset to perform churn predictions  :  </ins>\
+  <ins>2.
+With a better understanding of the dataset, in a second phase, we turn our attention to the large Sparkify dataset to perform churn predictions  :  </ins>\
   [ ] Load and perform EDA on the large dataset \
   [ ] Pre-process the dataset, feature engineer and labels  \
   [ ] Explore the processed dataset and perfom survival analysis \